 How do you balance your need to be an open, nurturing and welcoming facility against your duty to properly and reasonably protect your people, assets and reputation?

 Is your Hospital and Clinic Security Program a strategically planned and synergistic system that cost effectively prevents and mitigates your real threats and risks, or is it a relatively random collection of measures applied over the years as a reaction to particular incidents and concerns?

 Does your Healthcare Workplace Violence Program and Plan include the comprehensive components of Prevention, Mitigation/Threat Management and Response?
 Does it address the prevention and mitigation of all too common assaults against healthcare staff?
 Does it meet and exceed regulatory requirements?

 Have you implemented an early intervention, multi-disciplinary team-based, risk assessment and management process to safely identify, assign a level of risk and manage patients, family members and employees with a proclivity toward violence as they move through your system?

-Have you remembered the safety and security of your outlying facilities including clinics, urgent care, physician's offices, MOB's, stand-alone ER's, PT, etc.?
+Have you remembered the safety and security of your outlying facilities including clinics, urgent care, physician's offices, MOB's, stand-alone ER's, therapy, small and rural hospitals , etc.?
 These outlying facilities can face the same sorts of threatening and violent behavior that the hospital can face, without the same level of resources.

-All work is performed by a board-certified security and workplace violence consultant and expert with over 40 years’ security management experience
+All work is performed by a board-certified healthcare security and violence prevention consultant and expert with fifty years’ security management experience

 As a hospital security consultant we’ve served large and small healthcare systems in almost every U.S. state

-We worked with 16 hospitals and clinics following deaths by shootings and stabbings and bring lessons learned to our work
+We worked with 16 hospitals and clinics as a healthcare security consultant following deaths by shootings and stabbings and bring lessons learned to our work

 We've identified and apply the latest and most effective and efficient healthcare industry best practices